 Depending on your needs, you may prefer a truck dashboard based on auto recording features, save functionality, GPS, cyclic recording, dual cam, and even for smart features such as Amazon Alexa skills.

 To make your job easier, we have sifted through various best performing dash cameras available in the market and developed a list that contains the best of the best.
-In this article, we discuss the best dash cams for trucks in 2020, as well as an extensive buying guide to help you find the option you need.
+In this article, we discuss the best dash cams for trucks, as well as an extensive buying guide to help you find the option you need.

 |#1||3.0” LCD Screen|